 An estimated 23 million people over the age of 12 in the United States met the criteria for drug and alcohol abuse disorders including addiction in 2007.
 Unfortunately, more than 20 million of these Americans did not receive the addiction treatment they needed to overcome the symptoms of the disorder and learn how to live balanced lives in recovery.

 If your loved one is living with an active substance abuse disorder, you can help him to start a new life in recovery when you contact us at Black Bear Lodge.
 Learn more about our unique programs and how they can assist your addicted family member in overcoming the disease of addiction today.
-Contact us at the phone number listed above now.
+Contact us at 706-914-2327 today.